BDUG/vanillanoprop/README.md

 Training binaries accept an optional `--export-onnx <FILE>` flag.
 When provided, the trained weights are exported to an ONNX model after training completes.
-Only a small subset of layers is supported (linear and convolution) and the generated model targets opset 13.
+Supported layers include linear, convolution, ReLU, max pooling and batch normalization.
+The generated model targets opset 13.

 See [ONNX export](docs/introduction.md#onnx-export) for details on the flag. ([example](docs/examples/onnx_export.md))